jbernhard/osu-hydro/README.md

 The config file `vishnew.conf` has brief comments for each parameter.
 Note that the code expects the parameters in a specific order, so __do not change the order of parameters in the config file__.
-Parameters may also be passed on the command line with a `key=value` syntax, e.g.
+Parameters may also be passed on the command line with `key=value` syntax (case-insensitive), e.g.

-    vishnew Edec=0.30
+    vishnew edec=0.30

 ### Temperature-dependent viscosities